Hamiltonian analysis for linearly acceleration-dependent Lagrangians: On the surface term and s-equivalent Lagrangians

 We turn now to explore the conditions on $K_\mu$ such that partial integrations of the linear term in the accelerations in (\ref{eq:lag1}) does not lead to total time derivatives.
-The condition $d(\dot{x}^\mu K_\mu)/d\tau = 0$ is equivalent to
+If so, the condition $d(\dot{x}^\mu K_\mu)/d\tau = 0$ is equivalent to

-Notice that the transformation (\ref{eq:Ktransf}) implies the existence of an infinite class of equivalent Lagrangians (\ref{eq:lag1}).
-Taking advantage of this, given arbitrary functions $K_\mu$, a transformation (\ref{eq:Ktransf}) may lead to obtain divergence-free functions $\widetilde{K}_\mu$ provided $Y$ satisfies the equation

-Suppose now that we can identify a total time derivative.
-Without loss of generality we may define alternative quantities and rewrite the Lagrangian (\ref{eq:lag1}) as follows
+On the contrary, suppose now that we can identify a total time derivative.
+Without loss of generality we may define alternative quantities and rewrite the Lagrangian~(\ref{eq:lag1}) as follows